zaebee/agents/GRIMOIRE.md

+# The Beekeeper's Grimoire

-# The Beekeeper's Grimoire: The Six Levels of the Hive
+## The Beekeeper's Grimoire: The Six Levels of the Hive

 "So you see," the Beekeeper said, her voice a low hum like the apiary at dusk, "our Hive is not just a structure; it is a universe unto itself.
 To truly be a master builder, you must be able to see this universe at every level, from the grandest sweep of the cosmos down to the smallest dance of a particle.
 There are six such levels to our reality."